TalEliyahu/Startup-AWS-IAM-Roles/README.md

 ## Setting Up Roles

-- Create IAM Policies for each Job Type
-- Create IAM Groups for each Job Type with respective IAM Policiy attached
-- Add users to IAM groups based on their position
+For reach role that you are going to use, follow these steps:

+- Open the IAM Console in your AWS Account.
+- Click Policies and then Create Policy.
+- Click Groups and Create Groups.
+For the attached policy, choose the policy created above.
+- Click on the group you just made, and hit Add Users To Group.
+Add all users that fit this group.
 - ALL users need added to the FORCE_MFA group which has the FORCE_MFA policy attached.

 ## Contributing